 Conclusions

 In this study the key objectives of research was to find out the effect of the changed patent laws on the Indian pharmaceutical industry.
 The study of available literature reveals that; initially the Indian Government utilized a variety of policy measures to develop the native pharmaceutical industry and to guard it from huge multinational companies.
 The establishment of Govt. controlled pharmaceutical companies for production of drugs was the first type of government involvement in this sector.
-Later since 1970, a lenient patent regime was implemented which promoted native pharmaceutical industry on a new scientific course having capability to develop new cost effective processes and new drug delivery
+Later since 1970, a lenient patent regime was implemented which promoted native pharmaceutical industry on a new scientific course having capability to develop new cost-effective processes and new drug delivery

 systems.
 The export potential of Indian pharmaceutical companies was propelled by the recognition of its strong process patents in different countries, which made them penetrate a number of countries.
 However later on India had to change its Intellectual Property Laws to meet the requirement of International IP regime.
 Although due to the provision of transitional period of 10 years, in TRIPS agreement there was only a minimal effect of changed patent laws on Indian pharmaceutical industry till 2005.

 Despite initial Govt. assistance it was a long tough bumpy journey for the Indian pharmaceutical industry, at first an import reliant and later developing into a self-reliant producer.
 Pharmaceutical industry of India has developed from almost zero to world leader in the production of quality, low-cost generic drugs.
 The Indian pharmaceutical industry produces roughly 20 percent of the world’s total production.
-Indian pharmaceutical companies currently produces almost all domestic drug needs and control over 80 percent of the Indian market.
+Indian pharmaceutical companies currently produce almost all domestic drug needs and control over 80 percent of the Indian market.
 Another promising area for Indian pharmaceutical industry is acute disease therapeutics which is attributable to growing younger population.

 The process of economic liberalization and TRIPS agreement had a positive effect on the Indian Pharmaceutical industries.
 The TRIPS agreement presented a mammoth problem for pharmaceutical firms in some growing nations.
-But for Indian pharmaceutical companies it acted as a catalyst and accelerated their movement towards the innovative R&D. The synchronization of patent laws in the world and expiry of patent period of successful drugs has opened a window of opportunity for Indian pharmaceutical manufacturers known for their skills at producing generic version of off patent drugs at low cost drugs.
+But for Indian pharmaceutical companies it acted as a catalyst and accelerated their movement towards the innovative R&D. The synchronization of patent laws in the world and expiry of patent period of successful drugs has opened a window of opportunity for Indian pharmaceutical manufacturers known for their skills at producing generic version of off patent drugs at low-cost drugs.
 The Indian firms are presently developing the capability in innovative R&D by acquiring new components of the knowledge and reconfiguring the architectural linkages between these components in a new way.
 The growth of Indian Pharmaceutical industry is also assisted by the human resource it is the biggest strength as India has vast pool of highly qualified personnel who work at very low wage.
 It has resulted in lower cost of drug discovery and R&D in India.
 Indian companies have also been benefitted from TRIPS provision which provides for non-retrospective patenting of drugs in India that are already in the market or covered by existing patent applications elsewhere.

 References: